- How To Enroll Your Child In A Houston Head Start Program

 - Harris County Department of Education – 6300 Irvington Blvd, Houston, TX 77022 – 713.672.9343

-In the following section we’ll show you a couple ways to find both head start programs near you and the correct registration agencies to apply.
+In the following section, we’ll show you a couple of ways to find both head start programs near you and the correct registration agencies to apply to.

 Part 3: How To Find A Houston Head Start Near You